Ethical principles for external members of Norges Bank's Executive Board and of the Committee

 The Impartiality Rules do not apply to the employee representatives on the Executive Board, but these board members are required to comply with the Ethical Principles for Employees of Norges Bank (laid down by the Executive Board on 19 October 2011, with later amendments) and underlying regulations in the operating areas.

 The external members of the Executive Board or the Committee must not take on positions or financial ties or trade in financial instruments that would be likely to damage Norges Bank’s reputation or compromise public trust in Norges Bank.
+The external members of the Executive Board or the Committee must not act in a way that may create, or may appear to create, a direct or indirect conflict of interest between the members’ private affairs and the interests they are to safeguard through their positions in Norges Bank.

-2 Business conduct
+3 Business conduct

-Norges Bank does not accept any form of discrimination, harassment or bullying of its own employees or others involved in Norges Bank’s activities.
+Norges Bank does not accept any form of discrimination, harassment or bullying of its employees or others involved in Norges Bank’s activities.

-5 Duty of confidentiality
+4 Duty of confidentiality

-Anyone performing services or work for Norges Bank has a duty to prevent others from gaining access to or knowledge of any information that comes to their attention in the performance of their duties with regard to the business affairs of the Bank or others or the personal affairs of anyone (cf. Section 5-2 of the Central Bank Act).
+The external members of the Executive Board and of the Committee have a duty to prevent unauthorised persons from gaining access to or knowledge of any information that comes to his or her knowledge in the performance of his or her duties concerning the Bank’s or others’ business affairs or the personal affairs of anyone (cf. Section 5-2 of the Central Bank Act).

-6 Personal trading
+5 Personal trading

-External members of the Executive Board and of the Committee may, for the purpose of managing their private assets or savings, carry out trades in financial instruments etc. Such management must be carried out in compliance with applicable laws and regulations (see in particular the purpose in Section 1 and the general provision to exercise due care in Section 1a of the Impartiality Rules.
+The external members of the Executive Board and of the Committee may, for the purpose of managing their private assets or savings, carry out trades in financial instruments etc. Such management must be carried out in compliance with applicable laws and regulations (see in particular the purpose in Section 1 and the general provision to exercise due care in Section 1a of the Impartiality Rules.
 For the external members of the Executive Board the limitation on personal trading in the Impartiality Rules extends to trading, for his or her own account or for the account of another party, in financial instruments, fixed-income[1] and foreign exchange products[2].

 The external members of the Executive Board or of the Committee may not acquire or dispose of Norwegian transferable securities (cf. the definition in Chapter 2 of the Securities Trading Act) issued by financial sector enterprises[3], or derivatives of such securities.
 The external members may trade in securities fund units, as long as securities funds in the financial sector hold a broadly diversified portfolio at the time of acquisition[4].

 The external members of the Committee may not trade in, establish, sell, redeem or refinance foreign exchange products, fixed-rate products or Norwegian financial instruments[5] during the “quarantine period”, which runs from the date the members of the Committee first have access to information about the next interest rate decision until the interest rate decision has been published.
 The “quarantine period” is extended until the decision on the countercyclical capital buffer is published in the instances where this occurs after the publication of a policy rate decision.
-The general rules concerning the handling of inside information and other confidential information also apply outside the "quarantine period" (cf. Section 7).
+The general rules pertaining to the handling of inside information and other confidential information also apply outside the "quarantine period" (cf. Section 6).
 The external members of the Committee must in general show particular caution when trading for their own account in foreign exchange products, fixed-rate products or Norwegian financial instruments (cf Section 1a in the Impartiality rules).

 The prohibition on trading referred to in the second and third paragraph does not apply to transactions that do not involve an independent decision by the external member, such as in the case of inheritance, a gift, administration of an estate, stock redemptions in connection with write-downs, forced redemption, forced sales, involuntary conversion, bond redemption or similar.
 The same applies to corporate events such as mergers, demergers, stock splits and reverse stock splits, “forced” distribution of dividend shares and similar.
-Nor does the prohibition on trading prevent the normal exercise of any option or forward/futures contracts previously entered into upon the expiry of such contracts[6].
-The same applies to bonus shares issued under a pre-existing agreement or as a result of a unilateral decision by a company as compensation for work or services performed for the company where an external member of the Executive Board or of the Committee is employed or is a board member.
+Nor does the prohibition on trading prevent the normal exercise of any option or forward/futures contracts previously entered into upon the expiry of such contracts.
+The same applies to bonus shares issued under a pre-existing agreement or as a result of a unilateral decision by a firm as compensation for work or services performed for the where an external member of the Executive Board or of the Committee is employed or is a board member.

-The provisions in Section 6 also apply to personal trading conducted by external members of the Executive Board or of the Committee for the account of others.
+The provisions in Section 5 also apply to personal trading conducted by external members of the Executive Board or of the Committee for the account of others.

-7 Handling of inside information and other confidential information
+6 Handling of inside information and other confidential information

-• engage or attempt to engage in insider dealing[10]
+- engage or attempt to engage in insider dealing[9]

 The misuse of inside information constitutes a statutory criminal offence.[10]

-8 Handling of limitations on activity etc. and other limitations on interests
+7 Handling of limitations on activity etc. and other limitations on interests

 For the external members of the Executive Board, this is regulated in Section 7 of the Impartiality Rules, and in Sections 9 and 10 for the external members of the Committee (cf Section 1a).